EU AI Act · Article 50 in force · marking deadline 2 December 2026

-Prove your AI disclosures comply — before a regulator checks for you.
+Prove your AI disclosures — before a regulator checks for you.

 Regulators can verify Article 50 the easy way: open your site and look.
-DisclosureProof does the same — it scans your pages, checks your chatbot disclosures and AI-content labels against the rules, and archives timestamped evidence your lawyer can actually use.
-Not another questionnaire.
+DisclosureProof does the same.
+It scans your pages, checks your chatbot disclosures and AI-content labels against the rules, and archives timestamped evidence your lawyer can put in a filing.

 SCAN RECORDdisclosureproof.com/ev/8F3A21